NoWauu/NoWauu/README.md

 </p>

 ### 🔭 Achievements
-I got to participate to the CGL 2023, which is a national programming contest.
+I got to participate to the CGL 2023, which is a national programming contest (even if it's in paper).
+I also participated to the Nuit du c0de 2023, which is a 6h long coding contest.

 ### 📫 How to reach me: